CarlosSanabriaM/vagrant-docker-kafka/README.md

 # Vagrant Docker Kafka

 __This project shows how to run Kafka, inside a Docker container, inside a VM, using Vagrant.__

-With this, __you don't need to install Docker__ in your local computer. __You just need to install Vagrant__.
+> With this, __you don't need to install Docker or Python__ on your local computer.
+> __You just need to install Vagrant and VirtualBox__.

+## Architecture
-Using Vagrant, this project automates the creation of an Ubuntu VM that installs Docker, pulls Docker images for Zookeeper and Kafka from DockerHub, and runs containers for Zookeeper and Kafka, with the corresponding port mappings.
+Vagrant creates an Ubuntu VM that installs Docker and Docker-Compose, pulls Docker images for Zookeeper and Kafka from DockerHub, and runs containers for Zookeeper and Kafka, with the corresponding port mappings.